Dioxins and dioxin-like compounds: Dioxins and biomass

 In sugarcane cultivation, the remaining bagasse after extraction of sugar is used in large amounts for energy production (both process heat and electric energy for use both in the sugar factory itself and for other consumers), and locally it has been thought to be a remarkable source of dioxins.
 This basically indicates that burning biomass produces dioxins and it should be done at high enough temperatures and there should be proper filtering of flue gases.
 For the treatment of gases and pollutants, sugarcane industries often use wet gas scrubbers, such as the Venturi type.
 In addition, other treatment systems also used are electrostatic precipitators and bag filters.
-These methods may be insufficient Improperly burned biomass, which undergoes only low temperature incomplete combustion, is responsible for much of the negative health effects of indoor air pollution and is a particular problem in the Global South where biomass like wood or cowdung are often the only commonly available fuels for cooking and home heating.
-In addition to dioxins, other harmful products of incomplete combustion - such as carbon monoxide - are also released when biomass is burned in low oxygen conditions.
+These methods may be insufficient.
+Improperly burned biomass, which undergoes only low-temperature incomplete combustion, is responsible for much of the negative health effects of indoor air pollution and is a particular problem in the Global South where biomass like wood or cow dung are often the only commonly available fuels for cooking and home heating.
+In addition to dioxins, other harmful products of incomplete combustion – such as carbon monoxide – are also released when biomass is burned in low-oxygen conditions.
 Using plastic, particularly chlorine-containing plastics such as polyvinyl chloride, as a fuel or firestarter further increases dioxin emissions.